JackMorris/Python-Utilities/ComputationalSimulations/COMPUTATIONALSIMULATIONS-README.md

 /ComputationalSimulations
 ===============

 The directories here contain different simulations of computational models.
-All are pretty different, so much more implementation information is available in a README in each directory.
+All are pretty different, so more documentation is available throughout the code.

 What's Included (so far)
 ========================